 – Crew – Captain, Mate, Engineer, Stoker-Oiler, Purser, Deck Hand, Catering Staff

-– Coal for Segwun comes from Williamsport Pennsylvania
+– Coal for Segwun comes from Seward, Pennsylvania

 – Segwun requires over 250 tons of coal for her 4.5 month sailing season.

 In 1887, long before the era of modern highways, the R.M.S.
 Segwun was built in Glasgow, Scotland, and assembled at Gravenhurst.
 The ship was originally a side paddlewheel steamer named “Nipissing II” and served as a connection – transporting passengers, mail, and freight from Muskoka Wharf in Gravenhurst to cottages, resorts and homes that were beginning to populate the Muskoka Lakes.
 By 1914, Nipissing was withdrawn from service.
-10 years later in 1924, following the first world-war, work began to rebuild the superstructure of the vessel and twin-propeller engines could be ordered from Scotland.
-In1925, the ship was given her new name, an Ojibwa name: Segwun, meaning “springtime”.
+10 years later in 1924, following the first world-war, work began to rebuild the superstructure of the vessel and new engines arrived from Goderich, Ontario.
+In 1925, the ship was given her new name, an Ojibwa word: segwun, meaning “springtime”.